 Kate gave a loud bark of laughter, then bit down on her lip in clear embarrassment for the sound of it.
 She smiled up at Cullen sheepishly, but her eyes still sparkled with amusement - amusement and something else, something warm and elusive that Cullen could not name.
 It was more than a shared joke.
 Rather, it now seemed as though Kate had let Cullen in on some great secret.
 The tangled-up something in Cullen’s chest stirred and swelled and an errant thought sailed right over Cullen’s mental shield and landed feather-light upon his mind:

 No, Cullen thought.
 This was… No. He needed to avoid thoughts like that.
-After all, there was little chance that– Well, he and Kate weren’t arguing anymore, but that certainly didn’t mean…
+He and Kate weren’t arguing anymore, but that certainly didn’t mean… And he ought not presume…

-The tangled up something in Cullen’s chest flared hot and squeezed tight, compressing his lungs.
+The tangled up something in Cullen’s chest flared hot and squeezed tight.
+It compressed his lungs and he drew in a sharp breath.

 “Better get going.
 Still a lot of work to do.”